TeamHorizon/platform_manifest/README.md

     ROOT_METHOD=su -- to compile builds with default su provided by LineageOS
     # Without any of these flags the builds will be unrooted and won't include Adaway & KernelAdiutor

-    # 3rd party apps - choose which you want to build
-    PRODUCT_PACKAGES += \
-        AdAway \
-        KernelAdiutor \
-        MiXplorer

     # Use the latest approved GMS identifiers unless running a signed build
     ifneq ($(SIGN_BUILD),true)
     PRODUCT_BUILD_PROP_OVERRIDES += \
         BUILD_FINGERPRINT=specific for your device \
         PRIVATE_BUILD_DESC="specific for your device"
     endif

-Also you need to specify which camera app you want to use with:

-    # Camera
-    PRODUCT_PACKAGES += \
-      Camera2 \
-      Snap

-in one of your device's makefiles.
-Using the example above will give you both cameras installed.

 xenonhd.dependencies sample
 ----------